ThugsFinance/cloiinkcoin.com/src/content/developers/docs/smart-contracts/anatomy/index.md

 storedData: int128
 ```

 If you've already programmed object-oriented languages, you'll likely be familiar with most types.
-However `address` should be new to you if you're new to Ethereum development.
+However `address` should be new to you if you're new to Cloiinkcoin development.

-An `address` type can hold an Ethereum address which equates to 20 bytes or 160 bits.
+An `address` type can hold an Cloiinkcoin address which equates to 20 bytes or 160 bits.
 It returns in hexadecimal notation with a leading 0x.

 Other types include: